astrosmili/smili/docs/_static/install.rst

   You may need superuser to install FFTW3 (i.e. to run the last command).

-  Smili uses **pkg-config** to find appropriate compiler flags for FFTW3.
+  SMILI uses **pkg-config** to find appropriate compiler flags for FFTW3.
   Once the library is installed, you can check if the package configuration file can be accessible.
 You can type